Cassia javanica: Range

-Cassia javanica originated in Java and Sumatra.
-Native range of this species is China, Cambodia, Indonesia, Thailand, Malaysia, Myanmar, Mauritius, the Philippines, United States and Pacific Islands.
-Today it is also commonly found in other places including Bangladesh, India and the Philippines.
+The natural range of this species is from Assam (far northeastern India), to southern China, south through Malesia and Papuasia, to Queensland (Australia).
+It has been introduced to other tropical countries and areas, including India, Hawaii, Sri Lanka, tropical America and tropical Africa.

 Flowering season

 In India, C. javanica flowers in April/May and fruits and sheds its leaves in December.
 In Thailand, C. javanica flowers between Feb and April.
-In the Philippines, C. nodosa or C. javanica nodosa flowers between February until the summer season.
+In the Philippines, C. j. nodosa flowers between February until the summer season.
 In East Java, C. javanica flowers between October and December and fruits in the dry season.

 Cultural importance

 Cassia javanica is one of Thailand's Nine Auspicious Trees and is said to bring good luck, ensure continued high rank and afford victory.

 Its flower is the provincial flower of Chainat Province, Thailand.

-The subspecies native to the Philippines, locally called balayong, is honored through the Balayong Festival in Puerto Princesa, Palawan.
-The flower is a historical symbol of feminine dominance, female beauty, and love in the language of herbs among the locals.
+The subspecies native to the Philippines is subspecies pubiflora, which is found only on Luzon in the provinces of Bataan, Bulacan, Ilocos Sur, Rizal, and Zambales; there also were historical records from Metro Manila.
+The so-called 'Palawan cherry blossom' is not a native of the Philippines and is composed of Cassia grandis, Cassia nodosa subsp. javanica, Cassia nodosa subsp. nodosa, and at least one hybrid of one of those.
+Though locally called balayong and honored through the Balayong Festival in Puerto Princesa, Palawan, it is most definitely not a true native of Palawan, having been introduced there as a timber tree.
+As an introduced tree without a local epithet, the locals needed a name for which to market it.
+Since the wood- pinkish when cut- is very similar to that of the true balayong or Afzelia rhomboidea, the name was given and has since stuck.